DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > * Such spirits lose these damage immunities upon entering the Ethereal Plane, where they exist as corporeal beings.
 > * Some creatures have developed natural means of counteracting these immunities.
 For example, the fangs and venom of a **phase spider** are capable of harming spirits on both the Material and Ethereal Plane.
 > * A spellcaster can deal damage to an incorporeal spirit normally by using a phase spider's fang as an additional material component to cast their spells.
 (The fang isn't consumed when used in this way.)
-> * A martial combatant can also deal damage to an incorporeal spirit normally by coating their blade with phase spider venom or *holy water*.
+> * A martial combatant can also deal damage to an incorporeal spirit normally by coating one weapon or up to three pieces of ammunition with phase spider venom or *holy water*.
 When applied in this way, the venom or *holy water* acts as a contact poison that nullifies the spirit's immunity to the coated weapon, except the coating remains potent for 10 minutes and isn't rendered impotent by touching an incorporeal creature.
 >
 > The players can also learn this information automatically by consulting the book *Ethereal Entities* (see [[Arc E - The Missing Vistana]] or [[Arc H - The Lost Soul]]), by asking Dr. Rudolph van Richten after revealing his true identity (see [[Arc E - The Missing Vistana]]), or by asking Ezmerelda d'Avenir after recruiting her (see [[Arc K - The Fallen Abbey]]).